MathBuddy: A Multimodal System for Affective Math Tutoring: Automatic Evaluation

-Through table \ref{tab:results}, we can observe that our feature enhanced models perform consistently better compared to their respective baseline versions (for prompt used, check \autoref{sec:simple_prompt}).
-In the smaller models, we do observe some variations, especially with regard to the \textit{Mistake Identification} and \textit{Mistake Location} dimensions.
-However, with larger models like LearnLM 2.0, we see that the feature enhanced version produces responses with more desirable pedagogical qualities in six out of the nine dimensions and is comparable for the rest of the dimensions.
-We found consistent results (Table \ref{tab:appendix}) when we replicated this experiment with a more complex prompt (prompt is attached in \autoref{sec:complex_prompt}, intended to test the model's pedagogy instruction following skills).
+Through \autoref{tab:results}, we can observe that our feature enhanced models perform consistently better compared to their respective baseline versions (for prompt used, check \autoref{sec:simple_prompt}).
+In the smaller models like Qwen2.5-7B-Socratic-LM \cite{liu2024socraticlm} and Llemma-7B \cite{azerbayev2024llemma}, we do observe some variations, especially with regard to the \emph{Mistake Identification} and \emph{Mistake Location} dimensions.
+However, with much larger models like LearnLM 2.0, we see that the feature enhanced version produces responses with more desirable pedagogical qualities in six out of the eight dimensions and is comparable for the rest of the dimensions.
+We found consistent results (\autoref{tab:appendix}) when we replicated this experiment with a more complex prompt (prompt is attached in \autoref{sec:complex_prompt}, intended to test the model's pedagogy instruction following skills).
 This indicates the importance of modeling student's emotions across all the pedagogical dimensions in the learning models.
-Moreover, through our ablation study reported in Table \ref{tab:ablation}, it is evident that the student emotions, when grounded in education theory can make tutor LLMs even more powerful.
-The study is further detailed in \autoref{sec:ablation}.
 We occasionally observe variability in results when using smaller models — particularly with more complex prompts.
 This suggests that smaller models may struggle or become overwhelmed when presented with an excessive amount of information.